-Bhindi Do Pyaza directly translates to Okra cooked with LOTS of onions.
+Bhindi Do Pyaza directly translates to Okra cooked with twice or double amount of onions; a;lot of onion to be precise.
 Fancy and exotic it might sound, I would still call this the familiar comfort food.

 I grew up having steamed okra drizzled with pure mustard oil and salt.
 Not many kids of my age fancied that, but I did.
 The aroma of mustard oil makes everything better and every Bengali will tell you that, without hesitation.

 When we first moved to this country, the “Okra” sounded strange, and nothing like a vegetable to me.
 I had a tough time converting a slender, pretty and feminine Lady’s finger to Okra; just plain Okra

 Bhindi or Okra or Lady’s finger (this one is my favorite name) serves more purposes than just a vegetable for cooking.
 I remember slicing them, dipping them in fabric paint to make table napkins when I was at school.
 Now little T will fill in all the papers and cards with different colored flowers with sliced okra.

 Well, crafts aside, lets talk about the recipe today.
 It is uncomplicated if you do not take slicing the vegetables in account.
 I cannot say that I enjoy slicing okras, esp. with having to wipe off the knife each time after I have sliced a few.
 But it is one way to keep the slime from getting everywhere.